uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

 #### Quickstart – Create Your First DID

-The Quickstart option is designed for users who want to rapidly set up one or mutliple DIDs without getting too much into the DID method internals.
+The Quickstart option is designed for users who want to rapidly set up one or multiple DIDs without getting too much into the DID method internals.
 This automates the generation of necessary asymmetric key pairs and generates the initial DID log content, which must be uploaded to the swiyu Base Registry later in the process (see Upload DID log).

 ###### Command Syntax